cosmostation/cosmostation_token_resource/README.md

 - file directory: should be located in whichever network inside [moniker](https://github.com/cosmostation/cosmostation_token_resource/tree/master/moniker) directory

+## dApp Link add for mobile wallets

+1. Add your dapp information with /dapps/dapps.json

+2. Commit and push to your fork for PR

 ## Cosmostation's Services and Community

 - [Official Website](https://www.cosmostation.io)